Greater Hartford Academy of Arts - Half Day

 • Students be enrolled in their town’s public high school or in a public high school through the Open Choice Program.

-• Hartford residents interested in applying to Arts Half-day must enroll at Bulkeley High School for their academic classes to participate in the half-day program.
+• Hartford residents interested in applying to Arts Academy Half Day must enroll at Bulkeley High School for their academic classes to participate in the half-day program.

-• Non-Hartford residents interested in applying to the Arts Half-day program should work with counselors at their high schools to schedule their academic classes in the morning before coming to the Arts Half-day for their arts courses in the afternoon.
+• Non-Hartford residents interested in applying to the Arts Academy Half Day program should work with counselors at their high schools to schedule their academic classes in the morning before coming to the Arts Half-day for their arts courses in the afternoon.

 Note: Not all districts are able to accommodate the half-day schedule